What Is A Computer Systems Analyst?

 Computer systems analysts evaluate a company’s computer systems, then suggest and implement modifications to improve the efficiency of the company’s operations.
-An analyst must understand both the business and its IT, recognizing the needs of limitations of both sides, and then creating a solution.
-Computer systems analysts are often brought in to help with cost savings; sometimes, entirely new computer systems are implemented to increase an organization’s efficacy.
+An analyst must understand both business and IT, recognizing the needs and limitations of both sides, and then creating solutions.

 Specific duties of a computer systems analyst may include: